JonathonMSmith/growin/README.md

 #Overview

-The flux-tube-integrated Rayleigh-Taylor instability linear growth rate (f_TIRTIL_gr) is often used in the study of equatorial spread F(ESF).
+The ionospheric Rayleigh-Taylor instability flux-tube-integrated linear growth rate (IRFL) is often used in the study of equatorial spread F(ESF).
 The Rayleigh-Taylor instability is often accepted as the mechanism responsible for ESF, therefore a computation of its growth rate is valuable.
 This package includes many common approximations used in the computation of the